ssokolow/quicktile/docs/developing.rst

    :local:

-.. todo:: Aside from the obvious factor that it exposes a lot of architectural cleanup that needs to be done, something about this document feels sloppy to me.
+.. todo:: Aside from the obvious factor that it exposes a lot of architectural cleanup that needs to be done, something about :doc:`developing` feels sloppy to me.
 I think reading some O'Reilly books to examine how they're written might help me to figure out what's wrong.

 Setting up a Development Environment
 ------------------------------------